ibm-bluemix-mobile-services/bluemix-objectstorage-sample-liberty/README.md

 ```

-Once done, retrieve the ObjectStorageService from the OSClient, which can then be used to work with ObjectStorage itself:
+3. Retrieve the `ObjectStorageService` object from the `OSClient`, which can then be used to work with Object Storage itself:

 ```
 ObjectStorageService objectStorage = os.objectStorage();